sitevision/sitevision-apps/packages/sitevision-scripts/template/web-react/README.md

 Boilerplate code for a simple WebApp

+## Developing

+### Using Sitevision Utilities

+When using utilities import them from `@sitevision/api/<server|client|common>/<NAME_OF_UTIL>`.
+Utilities intended to run server side are imported from `@sitevision/api/server/...`.
+For example:

+`import properties from '@sitevision/api/server/Properties';`

+A package indented to run on the client should be imported from `@sitevision/api/client/...`.
+For example:

+`import toasts from '@sitevision/api/client/toasts';`

+Some packages are intended to run both on the client and the server.
+And they are imported through `@sitevision/api/common/...`.
+For example:

+`import i18n from '@sitevision/api/common/i18n';`

 ## Building

 - `npm run create-addon` creates an addon with the name configured in the setup task